aviaryan/awesome-no-login-web-apps/README.md

 * [WooRank](https://www.woorank.com/) - SEO Audit tool, provides website review with global and local rank in terms of traffic generated.
 * [CSS Menu Maker](http://www.cssmenumaker.com/) - This tool is great for generating quick, simple drop-down menus from selected styles and generates downloadable CSS.
 * [CSS Typeset](http://csstypeset.com/) - Visual typeset editor.
 Play around with font-face, word-spacing and other text attributes and download the corresponding CSS.
+* [pForm](http://www.phpform.org/) - Create HTML forms through a simple GUI and preview or download the corresponding code.

 ### Search Engines